Kapiainen/SublimePapyrus/README.md

     - Game setting names (float, integer, and string)

 - Clear cache
   - Clears the caches relevant to the linter and code completion.
-Can be used to refresh the linter and code completion after modifying the contents of the *imports* setting (e.g. adding a new folder or changing the order of folders) or the contents of one of the folders specified in the *imports* setting (e.g. saving a new script).
+Can be used to refresh the linter and code completion after modifying the contents of the *import* setting (e.g. adding a new folder or changing the order of folders) or the contents of one of the folders specified in the *import* setting (e.g. saving a new script).

 #### **3rd party resources for Skyrim**
 ##### Skyrim Script Extender (SKSE)